 The Student Accounts staff processes the billing of tuition and fees, receives payments, assists students with payment plans when needed, disburses financial aid, scholarships and other funding, and releases the residual funds (aid that exceeds charges).
 Our goal is to assist students with the financial aspects associated with enrollment at the College.

 Fees, Tuition, and Other Charges

 Any person attending a class must be a registered student.
 By registering for classes, a student incurs a legal obligation to pay tuition and fees.
 Regardless of whether a student pays tuition and fees with cash, personal check, credit card, financial aid or by some other means, it is the student’s responsibility to satisfy this financial obligation by the payment due date established by the College.
 This debt may be canceled, or reduced, only if the student officially withdraws from the College.
 If a student drops on or after the first official day of the semester, the refund policy applies.
 (See Refund of Tuition and Fees.)
-Fees listed below are for the 2019-2020 academic year only and are subject to change thereafter as directed by the Idaho State Board of Education.
+Fees listed below are for the 2020-2021 academic year only and are subject to change thereafter as directed by the Idaho State Board of Education.
 For fee-paying purposes, full-time status is defined as 12 or more credits per semester hour for undergraduate programs and 9 or more credits per semester hour for graduate programs.
-Please contact Student Account Services for the most current information.
+Please contact Student Accounts for the most current information.
 For information on additional course fees, see the Course Fees section.
 For residence hall/campus housing costs, see the Residence Life Section.

 2021-2022 Tuition and Fee Schedule